-Read our 2018 annual report
+Read our 2022 annual report

-Many Malawians live on less than a dollar a day, with some health centres being as far as 16km away, this poses a serious issue in an emergency situation.
-Here, Christina tells us her story.
+Many Malawians live on less than a dollar a day and, with some health centres located as far as 16km away, this poses a serious issue in an emergency situation.

 Christina Yosefe is looking forward to the birth of her third child.
 She lives in Mwansambo, rural Malawi with her daughter Eunice.

 Sadly, she had lost her previous child, so when she was suddenly gripped by unbearable abdominal pains and a high fever one September evening, she feared the worst.

-I knew I needed urgent medical attention but I didn’t know how I was going to get to the health facility.
+"I knew I needed urgent medical attention but I didn’t know how I was going to get to the health facility," she tells Concern.

 When word of Christina’s plight reached her village development committee, they promptly sent their bicycle ambulance, provided by Merck for Mothers, one of our partners, to collect her.
-Christina says:

-I was so surprised at how quick the bicycle ambulance was to pick me.
-It was very comfortable and it was free.
+"I was so surprised at how quick the bicycle ambulance was to pick me.
+It was very comfortable and it was free."

 In addition to these services, community volunteers are being trained in emergency obstetric first aid, with patients being supported in transit to health centres.

-"Being able to get medical treatment quickly saved my life, by the time my family would have gone around trying to find the money for the taxi fare I could have died.
+"Being able to get medical treatment quickly saved my life, by the time my family would have gone around trying to find the money for the taxi fare I could have died."

 Find out more about our work in Malawi.